 Uses of new Molybdenum

-About 20% of this material is used to make molybdenum grade stainless steel, while constructional steel, tool and high speed steel and cast iron, taken together use an additional 57%.
-The remaining 23% is used in upgraded products like lubricant grade MoS2, molybdenum chemical compounds and molybdenum metal.
+About 23% of this material is used to make molybdenum grade stainless steel, while constructional steel, tool and high speed steel and cast iron, taken together use an additional 56%.
+The remaining 21% is used in upgraded products including nickel alloys, molybdenum chemical compounds, lubricant grade MoS2 and molybdenum metal.

 For more information about molybdenum's many downstream uses, please revert to the menu on the left.